The Baal Shem Tov, or Besht — the founder of Chasidism —

 Add comments to this entry

-Canfei Nesharim and the Fortress of Orthodoxy
+Canfei Nesharim and the Fortressing of Orthodoxy

 Canfei Nesharim is the premier organization teaching eco-Torah in the Orthodox community.
-They also refuse to share any Torah coming from a non-Orthodox rabbi or even to link to other eco-Torah sites that are not Orthodox.
+They also refuse to share any Torah coming from a non-Orthodox source, or even to link to other eco-Torah sites that are not Orthodox.
 This author (Reb Duvid) has been twice asked to write articles for Canfei Nesharim publications by people who know my work, only to have the offer withdrawn later when someone looked up my gushpanke (which comes from JTS and Reb Zalman).

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~